rendelleyas/draft_digitalTolk/README.md

                 ->paginate(15);
     ```

+- #5 Function with long lines of code.
+Multiple logic inside the function
+    - Too many logic inside a function.
+To make it more readable segregate each function into small function.

 ### Thoughts on formatting, structure, logic and etc.
  - Personally, the code is readable, I can clearly read it.